 Online sales are booming—it seems like most people have finally caught on and are enjoying the ease and convenience of shopping from the comfort of their own home.
 While there are many benefits to selling through an online marketplace, there is the ever-looming disadvantage of integration.
 Thankfully, the future is at hand, and it has everything to do with a widely-used technology that’s changed the way we store and share data: the cloud.
+Specifically, cloud-based product sourcing is changing the game for online retailers.
+Read on to see why!

 The Problem with Ecommerce